royklo/RK-Solutions/Microsoft Intune/Scripts/ASR Rule Inspector/readme.md

 ## Overview

-The ASR Rule Inspector is a PowerShell script designed to inspect and report on the status of Attack Surface Reduction (ASR) rules, ASR exclusions, and Controlled Folder Access (CFA) settings on a Windows device.
+The ASR Rule Inspector is a PowerShell script designed to inspect and report on the status of Attack Surface Reduction (ASR) rules, ASR exclusions, and Controlled Folder Access (CFA) settings on a Windows device that are deployed by Microsoft Intune.

 ## Functions